-At our 2015 Annual Meeting, we will ask you to:
+At our 2017 Annual Meeting, we will ask you to:

-- Proposal 1: elect Breaux B. Castleman and Frederick T. Muto to serve as Directors for a three-year term; - Proposal 2: approve an amendment to the Isis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the 2011 Equity Incentive Plan by 5,500,000 to an aggregate of 11,000,000 shares; - Proposal 3: approve an amendment to the Isis Pharmaceuticals, Inc. Amended and Restated 2002 Non-Employee Directors' Stock Option Plan to increase the aggregate number of shares of common stock authorized for issuance under the Amended and Restated 2002 Non-Employee Directors' Stock Option Plan by 800,000 to an aggregate of 2,000,000 shares; - Proposal 4: make an advisory vote on executive compensation; and - Proposal 5: ratify the Audit Committee's selection of Ernst & Young LLP as independent auditors for our 2015 fiscal year. - $\cdot\;$ Transact any other business that may be properly presented at the Annual Meeting.
+· Proposal 1: elect Spencer R. Berthelsen, B. Lynne Parshall and Joseph H. Wender to serve as Directors for a three-year term;

+• Proposal 2: approve an amendment to the Ionis Pharmaceuticals, Inc. 2011 Equity Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the 2011 Equity Incentive Plan by 5,000,000 to an aggregate of

+16,000,000 shares;

+· Proposal 3: make an advisory vote on executive compensation;

+· Proposal 4: make an advisory vote on the frequency of future advisory votes on executive compensation; and

+· Proposal 5: ratify the Audit Committee's selection of Ernst & Young LLP as independent auditors for our 2017 fiscal year.

+· Transact any other business that may be properly presented at the Annual Meeting.

 The foregoing items of business are more fully described in the enclosed Proxy Statement.
-If you were an Isis stockholder of record at the close of business on May 4, 2015 you may vote at the Annual Meeting.
+If you were an Ionis stockholder of record at the close of business on March 31, 2017 you may vote at the Annual Meeting.